-In the past decade, Bali has become the synonym for travel that necessarily includes yoga, meditation, detox, wellness and similar vocabulary of miraculous solutions for stressed-out Westerner.
+In the past decade, Bali has become the synonym for travel that necessarily includes yoga, meditation, detox, wellness, and a similar vocabulary of miraculous solutions for stressed-out Westerners.
 It is regarded as an island one visits in a search for balance, and globally popular Elizabeth Gilbert’s “Eat, Pray, Love” has certainly supported that line of thought.
-With so many resorts sprouting all over this Indonesian paradise, traveler’s question “Where to stay in Bali?” becomes harder and harder to answer.
+With so many resorts sprouting all over this Indonesian paradise, the traveler’s question “Where to stay in Bali?” becomes harder and harder to answer.
 If you intend to get rest while staying healthy and maybe even rejuvenating yourself, look no further!
 We present you the selection of high-class Bali resorts that will take care of your body and soul, and leave you asking for more.
 Here are our three favorite answers to the question – where to stay in Bali?
 And the best thing about it?
 You can do them all!
 On your trip from the North to the South of the island, these extraordinary resorts are the stops worth checking out!

 1. The Samata, Sanur

 Price per night: 128-597 Euros